ClickHouse/clickpy/README.md

 ### Public instance

-For users wishing to make changes to just the app, and use the existing ClickHouse instance with the data, the following credentials can be used:
+For users wishing to make changes to just the app and use the existing ClickHouse instance with the data, the following credentials can be used:

 ```
 host: https://clickpy-clickhouse.clickhouse.com